monsecc01/Plotly_BB_Biodiversity/README.md

 * Gauge Chart - Weekly Washing Frequency

 The three charts are used to visualize belly button bacterial data obtained from volunteers.
 The dashboard is interactive; the users are able to select the Test Subject's ID number from a drop down menu on the left.
 All three charts will update to display the data of the selected ID.

+The dashboard was published via GitHub pages for accessibility: https://monsecc01.github.io/Plotly_Deployment/